jfrog/log-analytics-splunk/README.md

 	* Download Dockerfile from [here](https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/docker-build/Dockerfile) to any directory which has write permissions.

-3. Download the Dockerenvfile.txt file needed to run Jfrog/FluentD Docker Images for Splunk,
+3. Download the docker.env file needed to run Jfrog/FluentD Docker Images for Splunk,

-	* Download Dockerenvfile.txt from [here](https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/docker-build/Dockerenvfile.txt) to the directory where the docker file was downloaded.
+	* Download docker.env from [here](https://raw.githubusercontent.com/jfrog/log-analytics-splunk/master/docker-build/docker.env) to the directory where the docker file was downloaded.

 ```text